Nurse Leader Fellows fast facts

 You are eligible if you already have or end up receiving a career development K award.

-The national program office can collaborate with you and your dean or executive to clarify what is possible and effective.
+The national program office can collaborate with you and your dean, chief nurse executive or chief nursing officer to clarify what is possible and effective.
 If you already have a K award, please describe in both the project overview and the budget justification how this fellowship complements and fits in with your current award.

 Time expectations for the online curriculum and mentorship are approximately 60 hours a year.

 The online curriculum and mentorship expectations are approximately 60 hours throughout the year.
 Within that estimate, at least two hours a month are dedicated to program and mentor meetings.
-In addition, all candidates are required to attend the onsite convocation from July 26-31.
+In addition, all candidates are required to attend the annual onsite convocation.
 The remaining effort is dedicated to the project.

 A 30% effort is required for both the project and professional development; that effort can even be increased.